 SERVE: This dish is best served hot over quinoa or rice.

-STORE: Leftovers can be stored in an airtight container for up to three days in the refrigerator.
+STORE: Leftovers can be stored in the refrigerator in an airtight container for up to three days.

-FREEZE: Once cooled, place the cooled chicken and zucchini recipe in a freeze-safe container.
+FREEZE: Place the cooled chicken and zucchini recipe in a freeze-safe container.
 Freeze for 2-3 months.

 DEFROST: Defrost at room temperature for 3-4 hours or overnight in the refrigerator.